YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 ## Data augmentation
 One of the problems of neural networks is that they are extremely powerful.
 They learn so well that they usually learn something that degrades their performance on other (previously unseen) data.
 One (made-up) example: the images in the training set are taken by different cameras and have different characteristics.
 If for some reason, say, the percentage of images of level 2 in dark images is higher than in general, the network may start to predict level 2 more often for dark images.
 We are not aware of any way to detect such "misleading" correlations by looking at neuron activations of convolution filters.
-It is possible to train the network on one subset of data and test it on another, and if the performance on these subsets are different, then the network has learned something very specific to the training data, and we should try to avoid it.
+It is possible to train the network on one subset of data and test it on another, and if the performance on these subsets are different, then the network has learned something very specific to the training data, it has **overfit** the training data, and we should try to avoid it.

 One of the solutions to this problem is to enlarge the dataset in order to minimize the chances of such correlations to happen.
 This is called _[data augmentation](https://www.youtube.com/watch?v=Km1Q5VcSKAg&index=77&list=PL6Xpj9I5qXYEcOhn7TqghAJ6NAPrNmUBH)_.
 The organizers of this contest explicitly [forbid](https://www.kaggle.com/c/diabetic-retinopathy-detection/rules) to use data outside the dataset they provided.
 But it's obvious that if you take an image, zoom it, rotate it, flip it, change the brightness etc. the level of the disease is not changed.
 So it is possible to apply these transformations to the images and obtain much larger and "more random" training dataset.
 One approach is to take all versions of all images into the training set, another approach is to randomly choose one transformation for each of the images.
 The mixture of these approaches helps to solve another problem which will be discussed in the next section.